AFI's 100 Years...100 Movie Quotes: By the numbers

 With six quotes, Casablanca is the most represented film.
 Gone with the Wind and The Wizard of Oz are tied for second, with three each.
 Sunset Boulevard, A Streetcar Named Desire, The Graduate, and Jerry Maguire each have two quotes.

 Rick Blaine (Casablanca) is the character with the most quotes (four); Dorothy Gale (The Wizard of Oz), Harry Callahan (Dirty Harry and Sudden Impact), James Bond (Dr. No and Goldfinger), Norma Desmond (Sunset Boulevard), Scarlett O'Hara (Gone with the Wind), and The Terminator (The Terminator and Terminator 2: Judgment Day) have two quotes each.

 With five, Humphrey Bogart is the actor with the most quotes (four from Casablanca and one from The Maltese Falcon).
 Al Pacino, Bette Davis, Marlon Brando, Tom Hanks, and Vivien Leigh have three apiece, while Jack Nicholson, Judy Garland, Gloria Swanson, Dustin Hoffman, Clint Eastwood, Charlton Heston, James Cagney, and Arnold Schwarzenegger have two each.
 Sean Connery also has two entries, but his two quotes are shared with five other actors.
 As well as the five quotes spoken by Bogart, two other quotes on the list (from The Treasure of the Sierra Madre and To Have and Have Not) were spoken to him, by Alfonso Bedoya and Lauren Bacall, respectively.
 Further, "Round up the usual suspects." was spoken in his presence and for his character's benefit by Claude Rains, and "Play it, Sam." is often mistakenly attributed to him; he actually said, "You played it for her, you can play it for me. ...
 If she can stand it, I can!
 Play it!"

-The line "My precious", from The Lord of the Rings: The Two Towers, is the only quote from a movie released in the 21st century and the only one by a CGI character.
+The line "My precious", from The Lord of the Rings: The Two Towers, is the only quote from a movie released in the 21st century and the 3rd millennium.
+It is also the only one by a CGI character.